Why Is It Important to Use a Motor Oil made from Natural Gas?

-Many people wonder about the benefits that come from using synthetic motor oil, especially since they notice the price tag is slightly higher than conventional motor oil.
+Many people wonder about the benefits that come from using synthetic motor oil made from natural gas, especially since they notice the price tag is slightly higher than conventional motor oil.
 It all comes down to science and innovation.

 Base oil makes up nearly 80% of a motor oil formulation and additives make up the remaining nearly 20%.
 The chemically engineered molecules in synthetic base oil have more uniform properties while the molecules found in conventional base oil differ in shape and levels of impurity.
 This shift to a cleaner, higher quality product is becoming the norm in the automotive world with 70% of new cars using synthetic motor oil to help maintain performance.

-Pennzoil Synthetics take synthetic motor oil to the next level of performance because they use base oil made from natural gas, which is purer than base oil made from crude oil.
+Pennzoil Synthetic motor oil, takes things to the next level of performance because they use base oil made from natural gas, which is purer than base oil made from crude oil.
 With the help of this revolutionary gas-to-liquid technology, your vehicle can experience complete engine protection including cleaner pistons1, better fuel economy2, horsepower protection3, unsurpassed wear protection4, and extreme temperature performance.

 1Based on ILSAC GF-5, Sequence IIIG piston deposit test using SAE 5W-30, and Ford, Chrysler and GM specifications.
 Does not apply to Pennzoil Platinum® Euro products.